syncfusion-content/wpf-docs/wpf/SfTreeGrid/Interactive-Features.md

 ![Drag and drop window while dragging in WPF treegrid](Row-Drag-and-Drop_images/Row-Drag-and-Drop_img1.jpeg)

-While dropping, the dragged node(s) can be added above or below or as a child node based on its drop position.
-For example, if you dropped node at the bottom of targeted node, it will be added below the targeted node and if you are dropping over the targeted node, it will be added as child of that targeted node.
+When dropping, the dragged node(s) can be added above or below as a child node based on its drop position.
+For example, if you dropped node at the bottom of the targeted node, it will be added below the targeted node.
+If you drop over the targeted node, it will be added as a child of that targeted node.

 ![Drap and drop row as child](Row-Drag-and-Drop_images/Row-Drag-and-Drop_img2.jpeg)

-N> Drag indicators will not be shown when drop position is set as “Drop as child”.
+N> Drag indicators will not be shown when drop position is set to “Drop as child”.

 ### Drag multiple nodes

-SfTreeGrid allows user to drag multiple selected nodes.
-You can enable multiple selection by setting [SfTreeGrid.SelectionMode](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfGridBase~SelectionMode.html) to `Multiple` or `Extended`.
+SfTreeGrid allows users to drag multiple selected nodes.
+You can enable multiple selection by setting the [SfTreeGrid.SelectionMode](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfGridBase~SelectionMode.html) property to `Multiple` or `Extended`.

 ![Drag and drop multiple rows](Row-Drag-and-Drop_images/Row-Drag-and-Drop_img3.jpeg)

 ### Events

-SfTreeGrid triggers the following events during drag and drop.
+SfTreeGrid triggers the following events when drag and drop:

 ### DragStart

-[DragStart](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.TreeGridRowDragDropController~DragStart_EV.html) event occurs when you start to drag the node in treegrid.
-The [TreeGridRowDragStartEventArgs](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.TreeGridRowDragStartEventArgs.html) has the following member which provides information for `DragStart` event.
+[DragStart](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.TreeGridRowDragDropController~DragStart_EV.html): Occurs when you start to drag the node in treegrid.
+The [TreeGridRowDragStartEventArgs](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.TreeGridRowDragStartEventArgs.html) has the following member, which provides information for the `DragStart` event.

-[DraggingNodes](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.TreeGridRowDragStartEventArgs~DraggingNodes.html): Gets the TreeNode which contains the data associated while dragging the rows.
+[DraggingNodes](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.TreeGridRowDragStartEventArgs~DraggingNodes.html): Gets the TreeNode that contains the data associated when dragging the rows.

 {% tabs %}
 {% highlight c# %}